Martsyalis/martsyalis/README.md

 # martsyalis.github.io

-My portfolio.
+My old portfolio.
 Made using Webpack, AWS and React.
+Uses a fun arhitecture that mounts pages on a carousel.
+The though was that by keeping pages out of view instead of unmounting them, subsequent visits to the pages would be faster.
+In reality it made website much harder to change and update, while offering minimal, if any, benefit to performance. it was still fun building it though!

 ## TODO: